dda-core-team/diconiumneil.github.io/advanced/advanced43.md

 INFORMATION:

-- Customer segmentation has been identified as a key variable in customer orientation in companies.
+- Customer segmentation has been identified as a key enabler of customer orientation in companies.
 - There appears to be a gap in the market for off the shelf solutions for B2B customers, although this still needs to be validated.
-- Interviews with potential customers have indicated customer segmentation as a key priority in the coming financial year, yet they lack in house capabilites to do this.
+- Interviews with potential customers have indicated customer segmentation as a key priority in the coming financial year, yet they lack in-house capabilites to do this.

 DOCUMENT: